AckerlyXu/heima/includes/guidance-compute-single-vm-windows.md

 **Resource groups.** Put tightly-coupled resources that share the same life cycle into the same [resource group][resource-manager-overview].
 Resource groups allow you to deploy and monitor resources as a group and roll up billing costs by resource group.
 You can also delete resources as a set, which is very useful for test deployments.
 Give resources meaningful names.
 That makes it easier to locate a specific resource and understand its role.

 **VM diagnostics.** Enable monitoring and diagnostics, including basic health metrics, diagnostics infrastructure logs, and [boot diagnostics][boot-diagnostics].
 Boot diagnostics can help you diagnose a boot failure if your VM gets into a nonbootable state.
-For more information, see [Enable monitoring and diagnostics][enable-monitoring].
 Use the [Azure Log Collection][log-collector] extension to collect Azure platform logs and upload them to Azure storage.

 The following CLI command enables diagnostics: